-Anfisa Nava Bares Backside In Bodysuit & Knee Socks: ‘Happy Friday’
+Anfisa Nava Bares Backside In Bodysuit & Knee Socks: 'Happy Friday'

 "Whoa!
 What a fine woman you've become.
 You made my Friday that much happier with this sensual photo.
 Thank you," a fourth follower gushed along with a winking smiley.

 Anfisa regularly showcases her physique in workout wear and skimpy outfits.
-The Inquisitr previously reported that the former reality TV star showcased her cleavage in a zip-up sports bra and skin-tight leggings.
+The Inquisitr previously reported that the former reality TV star showcased her cleavage in a zip-up sports bra and skintight leggings.